 Energy efficiency and climate change

 Environmental and sustainability education and outreach

 Habitat and soil restoration

 Letters and Reports to Council

 Periodically, the ESC is asked to provide Council with comments regarding ordinance changes, commercial development applications, or environmental issues.
 The ESC has provided multiple comment letters.
-Click each link below to read the comment letter submitted to Council.
+Click each link below to read the comment letters submitted to Council.
 To view letters from previous years, contact the City Clerks office.